 Gao, Qin is an Associate Professor in Institute of Human Factor and Ergonomics.
 She earned her PhD in engineering at Tsinghua University.
 She is editorial board of International Journal of Human-Computer Interaction and secretary of China Chapter-Tsinghua of Human Factors and Ergonomics Society.

 Research direction: Human-Computer Interaction, User Interaction in Ubiquitous Computing, Social computing, IT Product Design and Usability Engineering.

-Liang Ma is a Lecturer in Institute of Human Factor and Ergonomics.
+Ma, Liang is an Associate Professor in Institute of Human Factor and Ergonomics.
 He earned his PhD in mechanical engineering at Ecole Centrale De Nantes, France.

 Research direction: Human computer interaction, Virtual reality, Biomechanics, Digital human modeling.

 The President's Medal awarded by the Ergonomics Society of UK, 2008

 John L. Imhoff Award by ASEE, Prof. Gavriel Salvendy, 2008

 Military Science & Technology Award, the General Logistics Department of Chinese People's Liberation Army, first prize, Prof. Li Zhizhong, 2007

 Award for New Academics in Tsinghua University, Prof. Pei-Luen Patrick Rau, 2007

 John Fritz Medal award by American Association of Engineering Societies, Prof. Gavriel Salvendy, 2006